noampolak/crawler-nulled/README.md

 It uses AutoThrottling to fool the website as much as it can so it won't be blocked

 ## usage:
+Go to crawler folder
+`cd crawler`
-Run one of the Crawlers which you like to use.
+Run the crawler.
-`scrapy crawl <Crawler Name>`
+`scrapy crawl NulledVipLeaksSpider`
 Or you can run in debug mode with vscode

 ## Settings: